2019 PDC World Cup of Darts Odds and Betting Preview

 This years’ renewal of the PDC World Cup of Darts is one of the most competitive betting-wise in recent years.
 Several nations, already mentioned above, have solid claims to the 2019 title.
 However, England look to be the ones to be on this year.

-All of the teams have strengths and weaknesses, but England have the best duo in my view, if every country plays to their potential, and that makes them the bet for me at 16/5 with Black Type.
+All of the teams have strengths and weaknesses, but England have the best duo in my view, if every country plays to their potential, and that makes them the bet for me at 16/5.
 An each-way alternative is thrown in the direction of Northern Ireland at 14/1 with SportingBet, who are a 7/1 shot to make the final.

 - Northern Ireland each-way at 14/1 with SportingBet